hiroaki-yamamoto/mongoengine-goodjson/README.md

 ## Why this invented?

-When you MongoEngine to create something (e.g. RESTful API), sometimes you might want to serialize the data from the db into JSON, but some fields are weird and not suitable for frontend/api:
+Using MongoEngine to create something (e.g. RESTful API), sometimes you might want to serialize the data from the db into JSON, but some fields are weird and not suitable for frontend/api: